-Counsel for the petitioner J.G.
-Wentworth, LLC ("J.G.
-Wentworth") has conferred with counsel for the Consumer Financial Protection Bureau (the "CFPB or "Bureau") pursuant to 12 C.F.R. § 1080.6(c) in a good-faith effort to resolve by agreement the issues raised by the petition and has been unable to reach such an agreement.
+Prior to filing this Petition, counsel for the petitioner, Future Income Payments LLC ("FIP"), has conferred with counsel for the Consumer Financial Protection Bureau ("Bureau") pursuant to 12 C.F.R. § 1080.6(c) in a good-faith effort to resolve by agreement the issues raised by the petition and has been unable to reach such an agreement.